mattermost/mattermost-handbook/contributors/join-us/localization.md

 See the section on [translation quality](https://handbook.mattermost.com/contributors/join-us/localization#translation-quality) for further details.

-**Tip:** We encourage translators to add additional languages to the WIP language list.
-Before adding a new language, always check to ensure that the language you're interested in isn't already defined as an officially supported langauge or a WIP language on the translation server.
+**Tip:** We encourage translators to add additional languages.
+We warm welcome new languages or regional variants.

 ### Review translation rules written by localization leads, when applicable